bnb-chain/BEPs/BEP12.md

 | From        | sdk.AccAddress   | Sender Address                   |
 | Recipients  | sdk.AccAddress[] | Whitelisted Recipients to remove |

+The proposed fee is 0.00005.
+There is not an additional fee per address to account for the freed state space.

 ### Scalability
 In the future, more scripts will be supported and existing scripts might need to be updated, so we must take scalability into consideration in the implementation.